GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/PoroLinearElasticIsotropic.rst

 Variations
 ==========
-The application of linear elasticity as presented above is typically restricted to the case of `infinitesimal strain <https://en.wikipedia.org/wiki/Infinitesimal_strain_theory>`__.
+The application of linear poroelasticity as presented above is typically restricted to the case of `infinitesimal strain <https://en.wikipedia.org/wiki/Infinitesimal_strain_theory>`__.
 For the case of `infinitesimal strain <https://en.wikipedia.org/wiki/Infinitesimal_strain_theory>`__, the above relations are applied directly.